A higher order polytopal method for contact mechanics with Tresca friction: Numerical Experiments

 \subsection{3D manufactured solution for the Tresca friction model}

 We consider the same domain, fracture and Lamé coefficients as in Section \ref{subsec.6.1}, but the Tresca threshold is now set at $g=1$.
 Following \cite{jhr}, the exact solution is given by

 with $h(x,y) = -\sin(x)\cos(y)$, $P(z) = z^2$, and $Q(z) = z^2/4$, and satisfies the Tresca frictional-contact conditions at the matrix–fracture interface $\Gamma$.The right-hand side $\mathbf{f} = -\operatorname{div}\boldsymbol{\sigma}(\mathbf{u})$ and the Dirichlet boundary conditions on $\partial\Omega$ are obtained from $\bo{u}$.
 The fracture $\Gamma$ is in slippy-contact for $z<0$ and sticky-contact for $z>0$.
 The convergence of the scheme is investigated on the same families of meshes as before, with the results given in Figure \ref{fig:6.2}.
 According to theoretical predictions, the displacement gradient $\nabla\bo{u}$ and the Lagrange multiplier $\lambda_{\bo{n}}$ should converge with order $1$ (see Theorem \ref{thm:error.estimate} and remember that $g\not= 0$ here).
-The numerical results show that, on all three mesh families, the approximation of the gradient is much better, reaching orders close to 2. {The Lagrange multiplier variable converges with order 1, which is slightly better than the expected rate of 0.5 (\eqref{eq:total.error_lm} predicts a rate of 1 in discrete $H^{-1/2}$-norm, which would suggest a rate of 0.5 in $L^2$-norm).
-The reason for these improved convergence could come from the fact that our analysis is not optimal, or that we only see here pre-asymptotic convergence rates.
-For the displacement itself and its jump, we notice a rate of about 2 -- which is somewhat expected since Theorem \ref{thm:error.estimate} predicts an order 1 for the gradient -- and even larger than 2 on Cartesian meshes (this superconvergence is probably due to the symmetries of this particular mesh)}.
+The numerical results show that, on all three mesh families, the approximation of the gradient is much better, reaching orders close to 2.
+The Lagrange multiplier variable converges with order 1, which is slightly better than the expected rate of 0.5 (\eqref{eq:total.error_lm} predicts a rate of 1 in discrete $H^{-1/2}$-norm, which would suggest a rate of 0.5 in $L^2$-norm).
+Given that the improved convergence occurs for a range of unstructured meshes, we believe that the reason for the discrepancy between the theoretical results and the observed rates of convergence is to be found in limitations of the analysis when $g\not=0$, and is not due to a specific behaviour of the scheme on these particular test cases.
+We note that, even for quadratic finite elements, we are not aware of an analysis for mixed formulations that proves an order $>1$ convergence in energy norm for the Tresca model with friction (the study in \cite{wohlmuthquadraticcontact} is carried out with $g=0$).
+On the other hand, such a result is proved for the Finite Element and Hybrid High Order discretisations based on Nitsche's formulation \cite{Chouly2014,Chouly2020}.

+For the displacement itself and its jump, we notice a rate of about 2 -- which is somewhat expected since Theorem \ref{thm:error.estimate} predicts an order 1 for the gradient -- and even larger than 2 on Cartesian meshes (this superconvergence is probably due to the symmetries of this particular mesh).
 Figure~\ref{fig:6.3}(b) demonstrates a similar efficiency gain for the higher order method over the lowest order case, consistent with the results from the test case in Section~\ref{subsec.6.1}.